Piper Cooks

 To start, chop the almonds.
 Use a food processor or knife to chop the slivered almonds until they are finely chopped into small pieces.
 Combine the chopped almonds with almond flour, orange zest, and salt.

 In a medium pot, combine the sugar, butter, and heavy cream together.
-Bring the mixture to a boil over medium heat and then hold at a boil for one minute.
+Bring the mixture to a boil over medium heat and then hold it at a boil for one minute.

 Remove the pot from heat and stir in the vanilla extract.
 Add the dry ingredients and mix fully.
 Set aside and let cool for 20-30 minutes.